MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSiteUserInvitations.md

 ## DESCRIPTION

-Searchs against all stored sharing links on a Site and retrieves the email invites.
+Searches against all stored sharing links on a Site and retrieves the email invites.

 ## EXAMPLES